 The instructions say to fill those flowers in with satin stitch in light blue, and the detail given is the satin stitch areas meet in the center of each petal.
 Nothing about the angle of these satin stitches.

-The small petals were easy as the angle for the stitches seemed fairly obvious, but I got stuck on the large bottom petal.
+The small petals were easy as the angle for the stitches seemed obvious, but I got stuck on the large bottom petal.
 I looked carefully at all the Jane Turner progress pictures I could find from other stitchers but couldn’t find any photos of this particular band.
 I peered at the picture that came with the kit, but there’s not enough clear detail to be sure.

 What to do, what to do?